 Increasingly, organizations are asking ET Group about the importance of designing office space solutions that incorporates both the workspace and technology connection requirements of workers to accommodate personal and group meeting spaces in a variety of situations.
 More and more organizations are commenting that the old office cubicle farms just don’t cut it anymore.
-People need to be freed up to be able to work as easily in the cafeteria, a formal meeting space or their personal work space.
+People need to be freed up to be able to work as easily in the cafeteria, a formal meeting space, their personal work space, or anywhere.

 ET Group and Mayhew featured a booth in the Technology Showcase which combined purpose built, technology-enabled furniture along with video conferencing and white-boarding technology to simulate today’s office collaboration enhancing environments.